1. Primary Databases for Agriculture Research (instruction / research assistance)

 Increasingly, requirements for data management plans are included as part of the grant application.
 A great tool for creating data management plans that can be inserted into grant applications is the DMPTool (note, it is not necessary to be a member of one of the institutions listed; you can create a free account)

-6. Publishers that Produce a lot of Agriculture-related Texts (collection management)
+6. Publishers that Produce a lot of Agriculture-related Texts (collection development)

 7. Journals to Read and Potentially Publish in as an Information Professional (professional development)